AuxStudio/react-native-simple-components/README.md

 - [x] Menu              -   A menu that animates in height.
 - [x] Modal             -   A modal that offers a dark transparent background and close icon out of the box.
 - [x] Page              -   A component that acts as a page wrapper (useful for passing in custom width and heights to your pages during responsive testing).
+- [x] ScrollHeader      -   An awesome image and tab bar header that animates into a HeaderBar on scroll (see it's props - TESTING)
 - [x] StarRating        -   Renders a row of outlined or filled stars based on rating prop
 - [x] StarRatingInput   -   Renders a row of outlined or filled stars that are pressable and animate onPress with optional label text values
 - [x] StatusBarComponent-   Android and iOS friendly status bar